JCWasmx86/MesonLSP_vala/README.md

 ## Installation

-Only GNOME-Builder is supported at the moment
+Only GNOME-Builder is supported at the moment.
 ```
 meson build
 cd build&&ninja install&&cd ..
-mkdir -p ~/.local/share/gnome-builder/plugins
-cp plugins/* ~/.local/share/gnome-builder/plugins
 ```
-You may have to tweak the `X-Builder-ABI=43.0` value in plugins/meson_lsp.plugin in order to make it load in Builder
+Install the meson plugin from [here](https://github.com/JCWasmx86/GNOME-Builder-Plugins)

 ## What works?
 - Navigating by clicking on variables